Kaleidophon/tenacious-toucan/README.md

 While the theoretical guarantees of recoding could be confirmed (see figures: On the left you can see how recoding lowers the error signal encoded in hidden activations consistently compared to the same model not using recoding.
-On the right you can see that in a recurrent setting, recoding even decreases the error signal at later time steps), empirical results show that the problem is a bit more challenging: When using a completely unsupervised approach to recoding using the model's predictive entropy, the model sometimes becomes too confident about mispredictions and performs worse than the baseline.
+On the right you can see that in a recurrent setting, recoding even decreases the error signal at later time steps), empirical results show that the problem is a bit more challenging: When leveraging a completely unsupervised approach to recoding using the model's predictive entropy, the model sometimes becomes too confident about mispredictions and therefore performs worse than the baseline.
 In the case of supervised surprisal recoding, we can only observe miniscule improvements in the best case.

 In short, this hints at the fact that most errors for Language Modeling in RNNs might not stem from faulty hidden activations but